 |District of Columbia||222|

-As you can see, scores vary depending on which state you take the test in.
+As you can see, minimum scores for National Merit vary depending on which state you take the PSAT in.
 Cutoffs regularly vary a few points between years, so if you haven't taken the PSAT yet and are aiming for National Merit, you should set your target Selection Index about 2 to 5 points higher than the predicted cutoff for your state.

 For more information on National Merit and how you can maximize your chances of qualifying, check out our guide for everything you need to know about becoming a National Merit Semifinalist.